zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 **Custom dialects** solve this by introducing operation types that represent domain-specific computations at the right abstraction level.
 Instead of generating twenty lines of Linalg and Arith operations for a matrix multiply, we generate one `nn.matmul` operation that captures the intent directly.
 The dialect defines what operations mean (semantics), what types they accept (constraints), and how they print (assembly format).
 Lowering to standard dialects happens separately, as a transformation pass that runs after the high-level IR is constructed.
 This separation—high-level representation first, implementation details later—is the essence of MLIR's multi-level approach.

-This chapter demonstrates custom dialects using a **string-based Python implementation** that generates MLIR text directly, focusing on understanding dialect concepts without the complexity of TableGen or C++ IR builders.
+This chapter demonstrates custom dialects using a **string-based Python implementation** that generates MLIR text directly, focusing on understanding dialect concepts without the complexity of TableGen or OpBuilder APIs.
 We define an `nn` (neural network) dialect with operations like `nn.add`, `nn.matmul`, and `nn.relu`, build computation graphs in Python that generate `nn` dialect IR, then implement lowering passes in Python that convert `nn` operations to standard MLIR.
 The C++ side handles MLIR text parsing, compilation, and execution using the universal libffi approach from Chapter 7.
 This architecture teaches dialect design clearly while showing how Python and C++ responsibilities partition naturally in MLIR-based systems.

 ## 8.1 Why Custom Dialects?
 The Abstraction Gap